 Everyone, including kids, should reduce the amount of sodium they eat or drink to less than 2,300 milligrams a day.
-That is about 1 teaspoon of salt.
+That is about one teaspoon of salt.

 You should further reduce how much sodium you eat to 1,500 mg a day if you:

-But you might be surprised that most sodium you consume isn't from the salt shaker.
-In fact, many high-sodium foods don't even taste salty.
+But you might be surprised that most sodium you consume is not from the saltshaker.
+In fact, many high-sodium foods do not even taste salty.
 A package of flavored oatmeal can have more sodium than a bag of chips.
 Fresh chicken is often soaked with a high-sodium solution to make the meat tender.

 The 10 tips below can help you cut back on salt and sodium.
 You can also listen to Cut Down on Salt and Sodium! for more ideas.

 Eat more fresh foods.
 Most of the sodium Americans eat is found in processed foods.
 Fresh foods are generally lower in sodium.

 Eat highly processed foods less often and in smaller portions—especially: